THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The concept expressed in both Isaiah and John concerns the Vine that God has planted in the earth.
-The Lord Jesus Christ is the Vine and we Christians are the branchesthe extension of Christ.
-We are "the fulness of him that filleth all in all" (Ephesians 1:23).
+The Lord Jesus Christ is the Vine and we Christians are the branches—the extension of Christ.
+We are “the fulness of him that fills all in all” (Ephesians 1:23).

-In that day shall the branch of the Lord be beautiful and glorious, and the fruit of the earth shall be excellent and comely for them that are escaped of Israel.
+In that day the Branch of the LORD shall be beautiful and glorious; and the fruit of the earth shall be excellent and appealing for those of Israel who have escaped.
 (Isaiah 4:2)

-For the vineyard of the Lord of hosts is the house of Israel, and the men of Judah his pleasant plant: and he looked for judgment, but behold oppression; for righteousness, but behold a cry.
+For the vineyard of the LORD of hosts is the house of Israel, and the men of Judah are His pleasant plant.
+He looked for justice, but behold, oppression; for righteousness, but behold, a cry for help.
 (Isaiah 5:7)